Pope Francis meets migrants at Lesbos refugee camp | DW | 05.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The pope spent time with refugees at a temporary facility on the island, built at speed to replace the Moria camp that burned down last year.
-Migration has been a key focus of his five-day visit to Greece and Cyprus.
+The pope condemned the neglect migrants face as the "shipwreck of civilization."
+Francis spent time with refugees at a temporary facility on the island, built to quickly replace the Moria camp that burned down last year.

 Pope Francis made a return visit to Lesbos, six years after his first trip at the height of the migrant crisis